davgothic/kapow-setup/README.md

 `wget https://raw.githubusercontent.com/mkdo/kapow-setup/master/kapow-setup/kapow.sh`

-3) Make the script executable via the command line using `chmod +x kapow.sh`.
+3) Make the script executable via the command line using `chmod a+x kapow.sh`.

 4) Run the script with `./kapow.sh` and up to five additional parameters to facilitate string replacement across the entire new Kapow! project you've created: